 Another notable point, as before with Sinners and Saints, is that Johnny Strong once again handles the music and scoring.
 He’s an experienced (multi-disciplined) musician, having released several records and been signed to two major labels.
 This time he channels haunting and eerie, ambient music in the quieter moments, before throwing up a roaring distorted guitar and pounding percussion when the intensity cranks up.
 It’s a great soundtrack and I’d honestly watch it again just to pay attention to those changes.

 As I often say, my tastes and interests fall pretty much outside the mainstream.
 I’m genuinely more interested in what these guys are doing next over some totally unnecessary Hollywood remake nobody asked for.
 So for true action fans, horror buffs or anyone who still loves an authentic, exciting movie experience by great artists, Daylight’s End is a real blast.

-Daylight’s End is out now in US Cinemas and On Demand.
-Other territories to follow.
+Daylight’s End is out now on DVD in the US and UK and other territories.